tivac/xstate-component-tree/README.md

 ## Usage

-Create an XState statechart, and then instantiate an XState interpreter instance using that statechart.
+Create an XState statechart, and then instantiate an XState interpreter with it.

 ```js
 const { Machine, interpret } = require("xstate");